Electric motorsport: FIA World Endurance Championship

 The ZEOD RC had a hybrid electric drivetrain with lithium ion battery packs in a chassis similar in design to the DeltaWing.

 In a 22 June 2013 article at Autosport.com, Bowlby said: "This is a new car, but it uses the narrow track technology of the DeltaWing and that gives us great efficiency.
 It is something we understand and it is an efficient way of getting around Le Mans."

 At the 2014 24 Hours of Le Mans, the car had to retire during the race's early hours due to a gearbox failure.
 However it managed to achieve its goals of reaching a speed above 300 km/h and completing a lap in Le Mans using electric power only.

-Rally Paris-Dakar
+Dakar Rally

-In January 2017, a pure electric car participated in the Paris-Dakar Rally and completed the entire route of 9000 km through Argentina, Paraguay and Bolivia.
+In January 2017, a pure electric car participated in the Dakar Rally and completed the entire route of 9000 km through Argentina, Paraguay and Bolivia.
 The vehicle had been specially designed and built for the race.
 The car had a 250 kW engine (340 hp) and a 150 kWh battery.
 The battery consisted of several modules.
 Each module could be charged separately by power cable to speed up the charging process.

+FIM Trial World Championship

+In the FIM Trial World Championship, Electric Motion motorcyles are used by some riders.

+FIM Hard Enduro World Championship

+In the FIM Hard Enduro World Championship, Stark motorcyles are used by some riders.